Dirty Heads: Any Port in a Storm (2008)

 Percussionist Jon Olazabal and bassist David Foral were later added to the lineup.
 Record producer Rob Cavallo, the then-chief creative officer at Warner Bros., signed the band to Warner Music Group; however, artistic differences led them to leave the label.
 The band retained ownership of their master recordings, which make up the bulk of Any Port in a Storm, through the separation.

 The band then connected with producers Steve Fox and Stan Frazier (drummer from Sugar Ray) to complete their debut album.
 The album features appearances from Beatles collaborator Billy Preston, Peruvian jazz percussionist Alex Acuna, Grammy Award-nominated British reggae singer and DJ Tippa Irie, and Indie 103.1 reggae host Native Wayne.
 The song "Check the Level" includes guitarist Slash and heavy metal vocalist M. Shadows.
 The album was mixed by Beastie Boys producer Mario C, and Lewis Richards of 17th Street Recording.
 During production of the album, drummer Matt Ochoa was not in the band and drummer of multiple known bands, including Sublime with Rome and Nine Inch Nails, Josh Freese stepped in to play drums.

 The group first entered the rock/reggae scene when "Ring the Alarm" was chosen as a song on the first Pier Magazine Sampler.

 The band started touring heavily in California, Arizona, and some parts of Mexico before becoming a national touring act.
 They maintain close ties with groups such as Sublime with Rome.

 The Dirty Heads have toured the U.S. frequently with bands such as O.A.R., 311, Pepper, Kottonmouth Kings, Unwritten Law, Matisyahu, and Sublime with Rome.

-The band has also been featured in marketing campaigns for Etnies Jeans, Rag Dynasty Shirts, and Vestal Watches.
+The band has also been featured in marketing campaigns for Etnies, Rag Dynasty Shirts, and Vestal Watches.
 The Dirty Heads were among the first bands featured on YouTube's "RAWsession".
 The set included a cover of Coldplay's "Viva La Vida".

 Their most successful single to date is "Lay Me Down", featuring vocalist/guitarist Rome Ramirez of Sublime With Rome.
-Produced by Stan Frazier and Steve Fox, the song was originally written by Bushnell and Ramirez, who were high as kites at the time, in about four hours.
+Produced by Stan Frazier and Steve Fox, the song was originally written by Bushnell and Ramirez in about four hours.
 The video was directed by Thomas Mignone and premiered on MTV on June 24, 2010.
 The song became the #1 Alternative hit after its release and remained #1 for more than 10 weeks.